yugabyte/yugabyte-db/docs/content/latest/releases/whats-new/latest-releases.md

 {{< note title="New release versioning" >}}

-Starting with v2.2.0, Yugabyte release versions follow a [new release versioning convention](../../versioning).
+Starting with v2.2, Yugabyte release versions follow a [new release versioning convention](../../versioning).
 The latest release series, denoted by `MAJOR.ODD`, incrementally introduces new features and changes and is intended for development and testing only.
 Revision releases, denoted by `MAJOR.ODD.REVISION` versioning, can include new features and changes that might break backwards compatibility.
 For more information, see [Supported and planned releases](../../releases-overview).

 {{< /note >}}

 {{< note title="Upgrading from 1.3" >}}

-Prior to version 2.0, YSQL was still in beta.
-Upon release of 2.0, a backward-incompatible file format change was made for YSQL.
-For existing clusters running pre-2.0 release with YSQL enabled, you cannot upgrade to version 2.0 or later.
+Prior to v2.0, YSQL was still in beta.
+Upon release of v2.0, a backward-incompatible file format change was made for YSQL.
+For existing clusters running pre-2.0 release with YSQL enabled, you cannot upgrade to v2.0 or later.
 Instead, export your data from existing clusters and then import the data into a new cluster (v2.0 or later).

 {{< /note >}}

 ## Notable features and changes

-Note: Content will be added as new notable features and changes are available in the patch releases of the latest release series.
+Note: Content will be added as new notable features and changes are available in the patch releases of the v2.3 latest release series.

 ### YSQL